stratosphereips/feel_project/docs/Federated_Learning.md

-The code for this work can be found in the repository of the FEEL project: https://github.com/stratosphereips/feel_project.
+The code for this work can be found in this repository.
 This repository contains the implementation of the described methodology, including the code for orchestrating and running experiments and analyzing their results.
 It also includes the preprocessing of raw data into hourly feature vectors used by the models.
 The feature extraction is based on an in part reused from the